glotzerlab/parsnip/_joss/paper.md

 libraries like **ASE**, which provides wrapper types specific to elemental systems and **PyCIFRW**, which lays out data in a noncontiguous manner [@Larsen2017; @Hester2006].

-`parsnip` targets colloidal and mesoscale materials research in addition to the atomic and protein datasets that the CIF and mmCIF specifications were originally designed for.
+`parsnip` supports colloidal and mesoscale materials research in addition to the atomic and protein datasets for which the CIF and mmCIF specifications were originally designed .
 Rather than associating pure crystallographic data with atomic symbols or valence states by default, `parsnip` provides only the information required to reconstruct a particular structure unless otherwise queried.
-This generality enables the application of decades of materials research data to novel explorations of colloidal and soft matter crystallography.
-We also support Unix-style wildcard queries, simplifying common lookup patterns like cell parameter extraction (6 keys) and space group identification (variable 1-5 keys) to general, reusable expressions.
+This generality enables the application of decades of atomic and molecular materials research data to novel explorations of colloidal and soft matter crystallography.
+We also support Unix-style wildcard queries, simplifying common lookup patterns like cell parameter extraction and space group identification to general, reusable expressions.
 Single-character wildcards enable specification-compliant queries into heterogeneous databases of both CIF and mmCIF files, further accelerating programmatic materials exploration.
 Although the Gemmi library does support a similar style of wildcard in their `gemmi grep` command-line